howerj/ffs/readme.md

 `mkdir`, `cd`, `pwd`, `tree`, `cp`, `rename`, `cat`, `hexdump`, `more`, `df`, `halt`, `fdisk`, and `stat`.
 * Full file path parsing is not available and most commands operate only using the current working directory.
+For example you cannot `rm a/b/c`, you would need to `cd a`, `cd b` and then call `rm c`.
+This is not a limitation of the file system but the tools built upon it.
+Some utilities can parse "." for the current directory and ".." for the next directory up such as "mv" and "cd" but most cannot.
 * The file system is designed to run as a single user system, there is no locking and global variables are used.
 * Only one file system can be mounted at a time.
-* Many commands are block oriented instead of being byte oriented, for convenience.
+* Some commands are line oriented, others have block oriented analogues such as "cat" (line oriented) and "bcat" (block oriented).
+The block oriented utilities expect the files given to them to formatted as a Forth Block would be.
 * There is no redundant FAT block data structure like in FAT-12/FAT-16/FAT-32.
 * Low memory usage: The file system uses kilobytes of data